 - Take your dog to a doggie daycare facility or kennel when you have to be away.

 - Leave your dog with a friend, family member or neighbor when you're away.

 - Take your dog to work with you, if possible.

 What won't help

 - Punishment.
 Punishment isn't effective for treating separation anxiety and can make the situation worse.
-The destruction and house soiling that often occur with separation anxiety aren't your dog's revenge for being left alone: they're part of a panic response.

 - Radio/TV noise.
 Leaving the radio or television on won't help (unless the radio or TV is used as a safety cue).